DjangoForAll/Django-Course/Level_7/6_How_Generic_views_work/Script/Readme.md

 ```

-to sum up everything, ModelSerializers can convert python native data types into Model Objects and vice versa.
+To sum up everything, ModelSerializers can convert python native data types into Model Objects and vice versa.

 The ModelViewset's job is to figure out what serializer should be called when a request is made, how should it be invoked, what authentication methods should be used etc..